 Accounts relating to education of Mary Bount Pettigrew.
 An unrelated bank account for Arch Henderson with the Bank of Metropolis for 1834-1835 is included in this volume.

-Bonarva and Belgrade crop and livestock records, accounts with individuals, and a list of slaves (1830).
+Bonarva and Belgrade crop and livestock records, accounts with individuals, and a list of enslaved people (1830).

 Magnolia crop and livestock records, tally of shingles and other building materials produced, and corn paid out for work.

-Magnolia lumber tallies, slave lists, household accounts, and excerpt from letter to William Bingham (29 October 1845) that discusses Ebenezer Pettigrew's starting anew at Magnolia.
+Magnolia lumber tallies, lists of enslaved people, household accounts, and excerpt from letter to William Bingham (29 October 1845) that discusses Ebenezer Pettigrew's starting anew at Magnolia.

 Magnolia and Belgrade crop and livestock records.